gmag11/EnigmaIOT/readme.md

 - [x] Selectable crypto algorhithm
 - [x] Node and Gateway do store shared keys only on RAM.
 They are lost on power cycle.
 This protects system against flash reading attack.
 All nodes attach automatically after gateway is switched on
 - [x] Downlink available.
 If deep sleep is used on sensor nodes, it is queued and sent just after node send a data message
 - [x] Optional sleep mode management.
 In this case key has to be stored temporally.
-Normally RTC memmory is the recommended place, and it is the one currently implemented, but SPIFFS or EEPROM would be possible. **Under test**
+Normally RTC memmory is the recommended place, and it is the one currently implemented, but SPIFFS or EEPROM would be possible.
+- [x] Initial configuration over WiFi portal on each device
+- [ ] Node configuration on service using control downlink commands (**in depvelopment**)
+- [ ] OTA over WiFi
+- [ ] OTA over MQTT/ESP-NOW (**under study**)

 ## Design